GraemeMalcolm/xyz/Instructions/Labs/LAB_00_lab_setup_instructions.md

 While the script runs, your instructor will present the first module of the course.
 Your environment should be ready for you when it's time to start the first lab.

 > **NOTE** The script will take about 30-45 minutes to complete.
 The script will create the Azure resources with randomly generated names.
-In some very rare cases, a resource name may already be in use or there may be capacity constraints for specific resources in the randomly-selected region, causing an error.
+In some very rare cases, a resource name may already be in use or there may be capacity constraints for specific resources in the selected region, causing an error.
 If this happens, delete the **data-engineering-synapse-*xxxxxx*** resource group created by the script and re-run the script.